 Could Toowoomba be the coolest country town in Australia?
-With an international graffiti festival, beautiful parks and tree-lined streets, more delicious eating options than you can imagine, epic hiking spots and a stunning winery, it’s well on its way.
+With an incredible street art scene, beautiful parks, more delicious eating options than you can imagine and epic hiking spots, it’s well on its way.
+And right now, at the beginning of spring, with the whole city in bloom, it’s pretty much the dream destination for a weekend getaway.

-If you’re looking for a weekend getaway or awesome day trip, we say take the 1.5 hour drive up the range, stat.
-Here are our picks of the best things to do in Toowoomba while you’re there.
+If you’re looking for an overnighter or awesome day trip, we say take the 1.5 hour drive up the range, stat.
+Here's where to eat and drink in Toowoomba, plus what to do and where to stay while you’re there.

 The Baker's Duck